Sylius/Sylius/docs/book/configuration/currencies.rst

     $container->get('sylius.storage.currency')->set($channel, 'PLN');

-Displaying Currencies in a templates
+Displaying Currencies in the templates
 ------------------------------------

 There are some useful helpers for rendering money values in the front end.